quay/clair/README.md

 Vulnerability data is continuously imported from a known set of sources and correlated with the indexed contents of container images in order to produce lists of vulnerabilities that threaten a container.
 When vulnerability data changes upstream, the previous state and new state of the vulnerability along with the images they affect can be sent via webhook to a configured endpoint.
-New data sources can be [added programmatically] at compile-time or data can be injected via HTTP API at runtime.
+All major components can be [customized programmatically] at compile-time without forking the project.

 Our goal is to enable a more transparent view of the security of container-based infrastructure.
 Thus, the project was named `Clair` after the French term which translates to *clear*, *bright*, *transparent*.

 [appc]: https://github.com/appc/spec
 [docker]: https://github.com/docker/docker/blob/master/image/spec/v1.md
-[added programmatically]: #custom-data-sources
+[added programmatically]: #customization

 ## Common Use Cases